SofieDam/PortalTravel/lab3/answers.md

 This will center the skybox around the camera.

 ### How did you represent the objects?
 Is this a good way to manage a scene or would you do it differently for a "real" application?
+- The ground is represented as a cube.
+It's rescaled, so that it looks like its flat (2D).
+It is drawn like the skybox......

 ### What special considerations are needed when rendering a skybox?
 - Draw without Z-buffering